anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

 Anomaly_Ensemble_App should be of interest to readers who are involved in outlier detection for time series data.

 ## Functionality ##
-There are several modules in the package.
-Each module has several functions.
+The package consists of several modules and each module contains several functions.

+**Package Structure:**

 <img src="package_structure.png" width="500" height="400">

 ### Module anomaly_libs ###